Geiranger and the Geirangerfjord are part of the UNESCO World Heritage. Each year, hundreds of thousands tourists visit this area.

 Geiranger – Westerås – Flydalsjuvet – Dalsnibba

 Continue two kilometres to Westerås Farm, from where you can do several hikes.
 One of the hikes is to Storseterfossen Waterfall, approximately 45 minutes hike uphill to the waterfall.
-You can catually walk behind the waterfall.
-Another easy hike is from Westerås Farm to Løsta or to Vesteråsfjellet, the prize is great view of the Geirangerfjord.
+Here you can actually walk behind the waterfall.
+Another easy hike is from Westerås Farm to Løsta or to Vesteråsfjellet, the prize is a great view towards the Geirangerfjord.

-From Flydalsjuvet you can continue 17 kilometres uphill to Dalsnibba Viewpoint (tollroad) from you can see Geiranger, the Geirangerfjord and the surrounding mountains.
+From Flydalsjuvet you can continue 17 kilometres uphill to Mt.
+Dalsnibba Viewpoint (tollroad) from you can see Geiranger, the Geirangerfjord and the surrounding mountains.
 Tremendous view.
+If you bring your skis you can visit Stryn Summer Ski Centre, 57 kilometres from Geiranger.

 Geiranger – Trollstigen